real-JohnYoung/UCGE/README.md

-3. Switch back to the root directory, and edit your configurations in the **run.py** file.
+3. Switch back to the **root directory**, and edit your configurations in the **run.py** file.
 If you use the adaptive pre-trained model, please don't forget to load the parameters.

    Then use the command `python run.py`, to begin the Downstream Task Fine-tuning Process.